-- Report the incident to the Campus Sheriff's Department and pursue criminal charges. - Seek medical treatment as soon as possible, including the collection and preservation of evidence crucial to pursuing criminal action (an important step even if you are not immediately certain you want to pursue a criminal complaint).

-Report the matter to Healthy Advocacy Response Team (HART).
-LATTC's HART includes the following members: Vincent Jackson (Dean of Academic Affairs), Kaneesha Tarrant (Vice President of Student Services), Sergeant Diane Dodd (Law Enforcement, Los Angeles County Sheriff's Department), Deputy Lavonce Jeffrey (Law Enforcement, Los Angeles County Sheriff's Department), Dorothy Smith (Dean of Matriculation), Ashraf Hosseini (Counselor), and Sheila Tishler (Counselor).
+- Report the incident to the Campus Sheriff's Department and pursue criminal charges.
+The Campus Sheriff's office can provide assistance in reporting alleged offenses to other agencies. - Seek medical treatment as soon as possible, including the collection and preservation of evidence crucial to pursuing criminal action (an important step even if you are not immediately certain you want to pursue a criminal complaint). - Report the matter to Healthy Advocacy Response Team (HART).
+LATTC's HART includes the following members: Vincent Jackson (Dean of Academic Affairs), Kaneesha Tarrant (Vice President of Student Services), Deputy Lavonce Jeffrey (Law Enforcement, Los Angeles County Sheriff's Department), Christopher Sweeten (Dean of Student Services), Ashraf Hosseini (Counselor).
+This team can assist in case of an alleged offense.